rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/jenkins_login.md

 for Windows, Linux, macOS and other Unix-like operating systems.
 This module attempts to login to Jenkins with username and password combinations.

+Jenkins can be downloaded from [jenkins.io](https://jenkins.io/) where binaries are available for a variety of operating systems.
+Both LTS and weekly builds are available.

 This exploit has been tested against the following Jenkins versions:
+* 2.411
+* 2.410
+* 2.409
 * 2.401.1
 * 2.346.3
 * 2.103